 If you are satisfied with your first mortgage, you also can bet a HELOC, which is a form of 2nd mortgage.
 With a home equity credit line, you pull money out of your home’s equity as you need it for your projects.
 You then pay it back as you can.
 You must make minimum monthly payments.

 On the down side, if you can’t make the minimum payments, you can lose your home.
-Also note that rates are adjustable after the draw period ends, so your payments could go up.
+Also note that HELOCs have 2nd mortgage loan rates that are adjustable after the draw period ends, so your payments could go up.
+The RefiGuide will help you find best HELOC-lenders today that provide financing with reduced closing costs.

 #3 Home Equity Loan